Header image courtesy of Iakov Filimonov (via Shutterstock)

 This popular bakery in Wan Chai is known for its pastries, tarts, and sourdough loaves.
 Unlike the other spots on this list, this place has a sizeable dine-in section for weekend brunch lovers and pastry connoisseurs who want to take advantage of the fresh bread and pastries Bakehouse churns out throughout the day.
-Their 8 am opening time makes it a great breakfast pit-stop to pick up one of their Ceylon Cinnamon & Pecan Rolls ($30) on your way into work—if you’re lucky, as they get sold out pretty fast.
+Bakehouse’s 8 am opening time makes it a great breakfast pit-stop to pick up one of their Ceylon cinnamon & pecan rolls ($30) on your way into work—if you’re lucky, as they get sold out pretty fast.

 Cafe Sai, Shop 27, 1/F, Admiralty Centre, 18 Harcourt Road, Admiralty | (+852) 2861 2061